sanjaykatla/Notes/Databases/2 Internals/1 Actual Storage on Disk.md

 * The index also stored as pages and cost IO to pull the entries of the index
 * The smaller the index, the more it can fit in memory and faster the search
 * Popular data structure for index is b-trees

+### Notes
+* Sometimes the heap can be organized around a single index called clustered index or Index organized table
+* Primary key is usually a clustered index unless otherwise specified
+* MySql and InnoDB always have primary key (clustered index) other indexes point to the primary key "value"
+* Postgres only have secondary indexes and all indexes point directly to the row_id which lives in the heap